-Student Conduct on Buses
+Student Conduct on Buses Board Policy 2652

-The safety of students during their transportation to and from school is a responsibility which they and their parents/guardians share with the bus drivers and school officials.
+The safety of students during their transportation to and from school is a responsibility which they and their parents or guardians share with the bus drivers and school officials.
 Therefore, the rules of student conduct will be issued to all students at the beginning of the school year, and to new students upon enrollment.
 Students who fail to observe these rules will be subject to immediate disciplinary actions.